otvin/GettingAndCleaningDataCourseProject/CodeBook.md

 The output file takes features as described in the original code book (below) and reformats into a tidy data set.
 The instructions for this assignment were to take the average of each of the measurements that were "mean" or "standard deviation."

-It was assumed that any feature that ended in "mean()" or "std()" to be a mean or a standard deviation, and averaged those.
+Variables and summaries calculated: It was assumed that any feature that ended in "mean()" or "std()" to be a mean or a standard deviation, and averaged those.
+So, for example: fBodyAccJerk-mean()-Y was used because it ended in mean().
 The assignment required that we use "descriptive variable names" for the features being averaged.
 I used the feature names from the original data set and deemed them descriptive.

+Units: As described in the original code book, the units are time domain signals captured at a constant rate of 50 Hz.
+They are then filtered, and in some cases a fast Fourier transform is applied, and then there are statistical measures applied to them.
+We then take the mean and standard deviation and then average both of tohse, per subject, per variable.